shoptet/developers/readme.md

 - Navigate to the workspace where you saved the forked collection.
 - You’ll now find the forked **Shoptet API** collection under the **Collections** tab, ready for you to use and modify.

 Now you have your own copy of the Shoptet API collection!
+If you want to add changes from the original collection, you can do so by click on `pull changes` in collection settings.

 ## Import `openapi.yaml` into Postman as a Collection